kostasb/reverse-proxy/README.md

     **Note:** Artifacts such as container layers, images and networks will remain on the Docker host even after executing the stop script.
 The command `docker system prune` can be used to clean up storage space.

-- `e2e-tests.sh`: Requires `-d domain` and runs basic functional tests against the target domain/web service that validate the environment's characteristics: response code, redirection and certificate match.
+- `e2e-tests.sh`: Expects parameter `-d domain` and runs basic functional tests against the target domain/web service that validate the environment's characteristics: response code, redirection and certificate match.